aviddiviner/tricks/README.md

 An entirely unidiomatic approach to working with maps and slices in Go.

 > _This is currently a work in progress (for probably the next few weeks).
 Once I'm happy with the API, I'll remove this notice.
 Until then, expect things to change.
-I'm just putting it up on GitHub so long, because `git push` is very satisfying and make me feel good._
+I'm just putting it up on GitHub so long, because `git push` is very satisfying and it makes me feel good._
+>
+> _According to [this XKCD comic](https://xkcd.com/1205/), I can probably work on this for about 4 weeks, before I'm spending more time than it might save me._

 ## What is this?